TZstatsADS/ads-spring2023-project1-SrushtiSanghavi/README.md

 └── output/
 ```

-Please see each subfolder for a README file.
+Please see each sub folder for a README file.